wpexpertsio/Post-SMTP/readme.txt

 = What is OAuth 2.0? =

 A modern replacement for traditional password-based authentication.
-Post supports the OAuth 2.0 implementations of all three major e-mail providers: Gmail, Hotmail and Yahoo Mail.
+Post supports the OAuth 2.0 implementations of all three major e-mail providers: Gmail, Office365, Brevo, Mailgun, Hotmail and Yahoo Mail.

 = How does OAuth 2.0 work? =

-Post requests a limited access OAuth 2.0 token (valet key) to access the APIs (enter the house) and perform a specific service (handle Gmail, stay out of Google Docs) with no need for you to surrender your username and password credentials (master house key).
+Post requests a limited access OAuth 2.0 token (valet key) to access the APIs (enter the house) and perform a specific service (handle Gmail SMTP, stay out of Google Docs) with no need for you to surrender your username and password credentials (master house key).

 Once access is granted, Post commandeers the WordPress wp_mail() function to provide an incredibly stable mail sub-system.